Now Reading

 Dreams are messages from the deep

-The Bene Gesserit are a mysterious and secretive matriarchal order who have cultivated the allegedly superstitious prophecy of Kwisatz Haderach aka The One.
-They use the Voice which is a form of mind control.
-The crux of Dune’s narrative is Paul Atreides’ bizarre dreams which position him as the prophesied figure.
-Hence the ‘deep’ in the message may mean Paul’s subconscious.
-Or the ‘deep’ could mean the Planet Arrakis which features a lot in Paul’s dreams.
+The Bene Gesserit, a covert, mysterious, matriarchal order, has nurtured the allegedly superstitious prophecy of Kwisatz Haderach, also known as The One.
+They use the Voice, a form of mind control.
+The crux of Dune’s narrative is Paul Atreides’ bizarre dreams, which position him as the prophesied figure.
+Hence, the ‘deep’ in the message may mean Paul’s subconscious.
+Or it could refer to Planet Arrakis, a recurring element in Paul’s dreams.

-Interestingly, the screenwriters open the narrative from the perspective of the Fremen.
-The Fremen are the strong native tribe of Arrakis.
-They live in the inhospitable wilderness of the desert, outside the colonized cities or towns of Arrakis.
-We listen to the pensive voice-over of a tribe’s young member, Chani (Zendaya).
+Interestingly, the screenwriters open the narrative from the perspective of the ‘Fremen.’
+The Fremen, a formidable indigenous group, inhabit Arrakis.
+Their home is the harsh desert wilderness, far from the settled cities and towns of Arrakis.
+We’re guided by a pensive voice-over of Chani (Zendaya), a young member of the tribe.
 She speaks of the alluring ‘spice’ and the resulting havoc brought upon by House Harkonnen.
-She ominously wonders about the Emperor’s withdrawal of Harkonnens.
+She contemplates with a sense of foreboding about the Emperor’s decision to pull back the Harkonnens.
 And who their next designated oppressor is going to be?

 House Atreides and the Imperial Decree